 3. Improve SEO

-Video isn’t just good for your brand perception, it also helps boost digital marketing efforts through SEO.
+Video advertising isn’t just good for your brand perception, it also helps boost digital marketing efforts through SEO.

 And why do search engines love video content?

 Because it increases how much time visitors spend on the page.
+That’s why you will end up being higher up in the search results.

 If a visitor gets engrossed in a video, the session duration will be much higher and bounce rates will be lower – two things search engines love to see, so your site gets pushed up the keyword ranks.
 Plus, if the video is really interesting, the visitor will share your site with their network encouraging more traffic overall.